vorSherer/code-201-prework/prework/ubuntu/4_vscode.md

 ### Install shell commands

-You'll find it useful to open files and directories in VSCode from the terminal, but that functionality needs to be configured first.

-Open the **Command Palette** (⇧⌘P) and type 'shell command' to find the **Shell Command: Install 'code' command in PATH** command.
+Open the **Command Palette** (⇧⌘P) and type 'shell command'

+Then, click the **Shell Command: Install 'code' command in PATH** command.

 Restart the terminal for the new $PATH value to take effect.
-You'll be able to type 'code .' in any folder to start editing files in that folder.
-If VSCode opens, you're good to go.

-If VSCode does not open, try the above process again.
-If it still does not work, we will remedy it during lab on the first day of class.

 ### Associate VSCode with Git

-It's important to establish a default editor with Git (version control software) so that when Git opens files, that happens in your chosen editor.

 Type the following command in your terminal:
 `git config --global core.editor "code --wait"`